Why Should You Upgrade from FREE to KartHost KloudEmail?

-Late last month, Yahoo announced at least 500 million user accounts had been compromised, aka hacked.
-(Just to put that number in perspective, there are approximately 325 million people in the entire United States).
+At the end of 2016, Yahoo announced more than 1 billion accounts had been compromised, aka hacked.
+That’s billion with a “b”.
 The stolen data included users’ names, email addresses, telephone numbers, dates of birth and encrypted passwords.
 What’s worse?
 The hack happened in 2014.
 Talk about a late notice to its users.
 Yahoo gave them zero opportunities in 2+ years to change their passwords or take any other actions to protect their online data and identity.

 FREE EMAIL ACCOUNTS – ARE THEY REALLY FREE?

 While the cost to open an email account might be $0, we can assure you that it does not mean free.
 “But what do you mean,” you may be asking, “I don’t pay any money for it?”
 True, but what users may not realize is they are giving these “free” email providers tons of personal information, not only when setting up the account, but each time they send and receive a message.

 Google’s popular online e-mail service may not charge for its Gmail accounts.
 But the company is still collecting payment in the form of massive amounts of personal information about the people who use it. – CNN Article